marshmallow-code/marshmallow/docs/custom_fields.rst

 Function Fields
 ---------------

-A :class:`Function <marshmallow.fields.Function>` field will take the value of a function that is passed directly to it.
+A :class:`Function <marshmallow.fields.Function>` field will serialize the value of a function that is passed directly to it.
 Like a :class:`Method <marshmallow.fields.Method>` field, the function must take a single argument ``obj``.

 .. code-block:: python